20 Shopify checkout customizations to increase sales (2025)

 You may have a strong competitive advantage, but that might not be immediately apparent to your shoppers.
 It could be a commitment to using premium raw materials, a free shipping offer, a generous refund policy, or support for a cause.
 No matter what it is, state it plainly for your customers to appreciate, as these impact buying decisions considerably.

-Take a look at the Patagonia example below — the brand clearly outlines its USPs in the bottom right-hand corner to trigger customer loyalty without disrupting the buying process.
+Take a look at the Kate Backdrop example below — it outlines its USPs in the bottom right-hand corner to trigger customer loyalty without disrupting the buying process.

 5. Add a free shipping threshold